 Sydney Australia: Mosaic’s mme moe subsidiary kicked off its NESA-registered Reflective Teacher course as Joeys (St Joseph’s College).
 The entire Joeys teaching staff engaged in sessions on self-assessment, professional standards, growth mindset, collegial coaching conversations, and improvement plan development.
 Staff was able to connect in their professional learning activities through the mme moe teacher coaching app that supports the course which extends through 2018.

-World Mosaic’s founder was invited to conduct a studio workshop with students at UNSW Faculty of Architecture.
-The studio explored contemporary approaches to online and on-site learning and teaching, considering how to best serve the education needs of the Sydney’s fast-growing inner-city school student population.
+Sydney Australia: World Mosaic’s founder was invited to conduct a studio workshop with students at UNSW Faculty of Architecture.
+The studio explores contemporary approaches to online and on-site learning and teaching, considering how to best serve the education needs of the Sydney’s fast-growing inner-city school student population.

-World Mosaic subsidiary, mme moe’s coaching app was extended across Reach South UK schools, enabling teachers and head teachers to reflect and grow, developing collegial coaching conversations.
+Plymouth England: World Mosaic subsidiary, mme moe’s coaching app was extended across Reach South Plymouth UK schools, enabling teachers and head teachers to reflect and grow, developing collegial coaching conversations.
 Team mme moe entered a new planning phase for teacher coaching sessions across greater Plymouth.

-World Mosaic’s 11th year kicked off with technical scoping and development efforts to localise the IST school Management Information System (MIS) for the UK market, leveraging advances in Web software ‘dockerisation’.
-Mosaic ran on site needs-analysis sessions with IST and UK school specialists in Exeter England, focusing on the requirements of Multi Academy Trusts (MATs).
-See World Mosaic’s UK edtech portfolio.
+Växjö Sweden: World Mosaic’s 11th year kicked off with technical scoping and development efforts to localise the Nordic Information System for UK schools, leveraging advances in Web software ‘dockerisation’.
+Mosaic ran on site needs-analysis sessions with UK school specialists in Exeter England, focusing on the requirements of Multi Academy Trusts (MATs).

-World Mosaic team members and a European partner met with St Louis school district leaders to conduct district Student Information System (SIS) needs analysis and trial standards-based assessment tools for Google Classroom.
+St Louis Missouri: World Mosaic team members met with St Louis school district leaders to conduct district Student Information System (SIS) needs analysis and trial standards-based assessment tools for Google Classroom.
 Our team also consulted with teachers, principals and curriculum leaders regarding Computer Science curriculum development requirements.
 See US school district portfolio